Axonotmesis: Changes in NCV (nerve conduction velocity)

 EMG test is often performed together with another test called nerve conduction study, which measures the conducting function of nerves.
 NCV study shows loss of nerve conduction in the distal segment (3 to 4 days after injury).
 According to NCV study, in axonotmesis there is an absence of distal sensory-motor responses.

 Treatment

-Schwann cells provide the nerve with protection through the production of Nerve Growth Factors, and because these cells are intact this kind of nerve injury can be cured and normal feeling and sensations can be restored.
+Schwann cells provide the nerve with protection through the production of nerve growth factors.
+Because these cells are intact, this kind of nerve injury can be cured and normal feeling and sensations can be restored.
 Surgery can be done in order to help the nerve heal.
 The surgery will help with nerve regeneration, providing guidance to the nerve sprouts on where to attach on the proximal side of the injury.
 Damaged nerve axons can reattach themselves after surgery.
 Treatment of axonotmesis also consists of: